Kinetic theory and kinetic energy

 • Gas molecules have negligible or zero volume compared to the volume of a gas container.

 • Gas molecules collide like billard balls.
-There is no energy loss in the collisions.
+They do not stick.
+No energy is lost in the collisions.
 The collisions are "elastic".

-These assumptions are consistent with the observation that gases diffuse faster at higher temperatures.
+These assumptions are consistent with the fact that gases diffuse faster at higher temperatures.

 The observation that gases are compressible agrees with the assumption that gas molecules have a small volume compared to the container.

-Billiard ball elastic collisions agree with the observation that gases when left alone in a container do not seem to lose energy and spontaneously convert to the liquid.
+Billiard ball elastic collisions agree with the observation that gases when left alone in a container do not appear to lose energy, cool and spontaneously convert to the liquid.

 0008-001-state-changes 0008-003-pressure 0008-003-pressure